miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :width: 200pt
        :align: center

-Slice Timing Correction is used to compensate for the time differences between the slice acquisitions by temporally interpolating the slices so that the resulting volume is cloes to equivalent to acquiring the whole brain image at a single time point.
+Slice Timing Correction is used to compensate for the time differences between the slice acquisitions by temporally interpolating the slices so that the resulting volume is close to equivalent to acquiring the whole brain image at a single time point.
 This temporal factor of acquisition especially has to be accounted for in fMRI models where timing is an important factor (e.g. for event related designs, where the type of stimulus changes from volume to volume).